 • Concentration Risk

-• Investec may take and /or hold positions that conflict with those of our clients.
-More details around the treatment and execution of client orders can be found in the Order Execution policy which can be found on the website.
+• Investec may take and /or hold positions that conflict with those of our clients, more details around the treatment and execution of client orders can be found in the Foreign Exchange Order Execution Disclosure which can be found on the website.

-• Conflicts arising, from Investec’s business model, such as the one noted above, are managed through internal controls and process and is detailed in the Conflicts of Interest policy which can be found on the website.
+• Conflicts arising from Investec’s business model, such as those noted above, are managed through internal controls and processes detailed in the Conflicts of Interest policy which can be found on the website.

 • Transparency

-• FX Spot markets are very transparent with up-to-date pricing available online.
+• FX Spot markets are highly transparent with up to date pricing available online.
 Pricing around other FX instruments such as these products is not as transparent, though FX Forward pricing and calculators can also be found online.

 • Where markets are less transparent it can be challenging to form an independent assessment of a contract’s fair value.